Books Set in Australia and New Zealand

 Despite Steve’s worldwide reputation as the “Crocodile Hunter,” his lifelong work involved rescuing and protecting wildlife from poachers, not “hunting” them as the name might imply.

-Fun Fact: Angela was fortunate enough to visit Steve and Terri’s beautiful Australia Zoo in 2000 and to meet their daughter, Bindi, who was just a toddler at the time.
+Fun Fact: Angela was fortunate to visit Steve and Terri’s beautiful Australia Zoo in 2000 and meet their daughter, Bindi, who was just a toddler at the time.

 In the 1960s, the misnamed “Aboriginal Protection Act” was still in effect in Australia.
 The law made it possible for the government to micromanage and oppress the Aboriginal population in endless ways, including taking light-skinned children from their families.
 This novel tells the story of this devastating policy.